Teddy Bridgewater: 2018 season

-On August 29, 2018, the Jets traded Bridgewater and a 2019 sixth-round draft pick to the Saints for a 2019 third-round draft pick.
+On August 29, 2018, the Jets traded Bridgewater and a 2019 sixth-round draft pick to the New Orleans Saints for a 2019 third-round draft pick.

-Bridgewater made his Saints debut on October 8 against the Redskins, taking a knee twice to close out the game.
+Bridgewater made his Saints debut in Week 5 against the Redskins, taking a knee twice to close out the 43–19 victory.
 He did this in two more games later in the season.

-On December 28, with the Saints already having locked up the #1 seed, the team announced that Bridgewater would start in the season finale against the Panthers.
-Making his first start since 2015, Bridgewater finished the game completing 14 of 22 passes for 118 yards, a touchdown, and an interception while also rushing for 12 yards as the Saints lost 33–14.
+On December 28, with the Saints already having locked up the #1-seed, the team announced that Bridgewater would start in the season finale against the Panthers.
+Making his first start since 2015, Bridgewater finished the 33–14 loss completing 14 of 22 passes for 118 yards, a touchdown, and an interception while also rushing for 12 yards.

 2019 season

 On March 15, 2019, Bridgewater signed a one-year, $7.25 million fully guaranteed contract with the Saints.

-During Week 2, he replaced Drew Brees, who left with a right thumb injury, completing 17 of 30 passes for 165 yards in a 27–9 road loss to the Los Angeles Rams.
-Due to Brees's injury, Bridgewater was named the starting quarterback for Week 3.
-In that game, Bridgewater completed 19 of 27 passes for 177 yards and two touchdowns as the Saints defeated the Seahawks on the road by a score of 33–27.
-This was the first game where Bridgewater threw for more than one touchdown in a game since Week 15 of the 2015 season.
+During Week 2 against the Los Angeles Rams, Bridgewater replaced Drew Brees, who left with a right thumb injury, completing 17 of 30 passes for 165 yards in the 27–9 road loss.
+Due to Brees' injury, Bridgewater was named the starting quarterback for Week 3 matchup against the Seahawks.
+He finished the 33–27 road victory completing 19-of-27 passes for 177 yards and two touchdowns, marking the first game where Bridgewater threw for more than one touchdown in a game since Week 15 of the 2015 season.
 Two weeks later against the Buccaneers, Bridgewater threw for 314 yards, four touchdowns, and an interception in the 31–24 victory.
 In the next game against the Jacksonville Jaguars, he had 240 passing yards and a touchdown during the 13–6 road victory.

-During a Week 7 36–25 victory over the Bears, he threw for 281 yards and two touchdowns.
+During a Week 7 36–25 road victory over the Bears, Bridgewater threw for 281 yards and two touchdowns.
 Brees returned from his injury in Week 8 against the Arizona Cardinals.

+Bridgewater finished the 2019 season with 1,384 passing yards, nine touchdowns, and two interceptions in nine games and five starts.